jeremy-w/ayadn/README.md

 Mac OS X, Linux: if you already have [bundler](http://bundler.io), you should just enter the `ayadn` folder and run `bundle install`.

-Example if you cloned AyaDN in your downloads folder:
+Example if you cloned Ayadn in your downloads folder:

 ```
 cd ~/Downloads/ayadn